egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 # DNSSEC Zone Cut

-Surely that we could have DNSSEC zone cut in much exactly the same way as DNS zone cut, no?
+Surely we could have the DNSSEC zone cut in much exactly the same way as DNS zone cut, no?
 Except that validation is being done with retrieving the `DS` RR of its parent zone name in addition to query retrieval of its `SOA` RR answer.

-Lookup sequence of DNSSEC validator is almost identical to DNS validator except that it has to go out-of-zone to retrieve the `DS` RR from its parent zone's authoritative nameserver before saying anything about the original zone and its cryptographically-proven validity
+The lookup sequence of DNSSEC validator is almost identical to DNS validator except that it has to go out-of-zone to retrieve the `DS` RR from its parent zone's authoritative nameserver before saying anything about the original zone and its cryptographically-proven validity